CollinHeist/TitleCardMaker/docs/getting_started/creating_cards.md

         When manually browsing the images on TMDb, your global minimum resolution is ignored.

-6. Close the browser.
+6. Close the image browser.
 The file for that Episode should now be filled in with Source Image information.

 7. To tell TCM to _automatically_ gather Source Images, click the `Download Source Images` button on the left-hand side.